https://invisible-island.net/ncurses/man/

 larger numbers.

-Although termcap's extensibility was rarely used (it was never the
+Although termcap's extensibility was rarely used -- the claimant was

-determine their type and optionally store and retrieve them in a way
+capabilities, to determine their type, and to optionally store and

-which did not interfere with other applications.
-These are referred to
+retrieve them in a way that did not interfere with other applications.

-predefined capability names are needed.
+to the standard capability list are needed.

 The ncurses utilities tic and infocmp have a command-line option "-x"